Auto Insurance Claim Advice

-What to do when the police gets to the accident scene?
+What to do when the police get to the accident scene?

-Keep calm and provide whatever information you are asked to the police.
+Keep calm and provide whatever information the police ask of you.
 Be careful with what you say!

 What happens when the police get to the accident scene?

-Shortly after officers get to the accident, they will make sure no one is hurt; then they will take statements if the parties are not by each other.
+Shortly after officers get to the accident scene, they will make sure no one is hurt.
+They will then ask if the parties are not by themselves (if they have company or not).

 Some officers will send everyone to their vehicle.
 Some will take statements on the sidewalk.

-The police officer will give an accident information sheet (it is called different things in every state), this sheet of paper will make you write all your personal information.
+The police officer will give you an accident information sheet to fill up (it is called different things in different states).
+This sheet of paper lets you provide all your personal information.

 This will only have information regarding the parties.
 It will not contain any information regarding fault.

-Believe or not the police officer job is to report the accident, not to determine fault.
+Believe it or not, the police officer’s job is to report the accident, not to determine fault.
 This is the job of a jury, a judge, an arbitrator, or insurances adjusters if they can agree.

 Police officers will not make assessments of fault unless it is very clear, like in a rear ender situation.